yousefabuz17/DataLoader/README.md

   - `get_loader`: Retrieve the loader method for a specific file extension.
   - `has_loader`: Checks if a specific file extension has a loader method implemented thats not `open`.
   - `is_supported`: Checks if a specific file extension is supported.
+  - `customize`: Customize the `Extensions` class with new files extensions and its respective loader methods.
+    - Specified loading method will be converted to a lambda function to support kwargs.
+    - The first parameter of the loader method is automatically passed and should be skipped.
+If passed, the loader will fail and return the contents of the file as `TextIOWrapper`.
+    - Future updates will include the ability to specify what loader method to use for a specific files efficiently.
+    - The loader method kwargs will be uniformly applied to all files with the specified extension.
+    - Example:
+      ```py
+      # Structure: {extension: {loader_method: {kwargs}}}
+      ext_loaders = {"csv": {pd.read_csv: {"header": 10}}}
+      ```
 ---

 # Usage: